finos/FDC3/docs/api/spec.md

 Context channels allows a set of apps to share a stateful piece of data between them, and be alerted when it changes.
 Use cases for channels include color linking between applications to automate the sharing of context and topic based pub/sub such as theme.

-There are two types of channels, which are functionally identical, but have different visibility and discoverability semantics.
+There are three types of channels, which have different visibility and discoverability semantics:

 1. The 'system' channels, which have a well understood identity.